ra-coding-club/coding-club/week-3-lesson-plan.md

 After the lesson, students will...
 * ...“cool down” on the material covered
+* ...work on the online activities provided
 * ...begin working on their projects

 ## Activity

-Students will work on their projects.
+Students will work through online activities and work on their projects.

 **Copyright &copy; 2018 Riyaad Azad.
 Free to copy and distribute as per the [official license on GitHub](https://github.com/ra-coding-club/coding-club/blob/master/LICENSE).
 All other rights reserved.**